 When Life Gives You Lululemons

-It was something out of character for me to read Lauren Weisberger’s When Life Gives You Lululemons, almost like picking up Cosmopolitan magazine I would think and reading it cover to cover.
-But several weeks ago it was big on the New York Times Bestseller Hardcover List and it spent several weeks there and in my quest to become a better reader, I bought it, read it, and studied the novel in hopes of it making me a better reader.
+Yet several weeks ago it was big on the New York Times Bestseller Hardcover List and it spent several weeks there.
+In my quest to become a better reader, I bought it, read it, and studied the novel in hopes of finding ways to make myself a better writer.

 When I read books I usually actively underline passages that I might like to come back to or find insightful about the human experience.
 I didn’t underline anything in this book.